 Benefits of a fiduciary advisor

-At Mercer Advisors, Workman works as a fiduciary financial advisor, which means he must act in the client’s best interests.
+At Mercer Advisors, Workman works is a fiduciary financial advisor, which means he must act in the client’s best interests.
 Advisors who are not fiduciaries may be able to recommend investments that pay them a commission.

 Pro Tip 1: Plan for your future before a disaster